flupes/svplume/projects/maintenance-wood.md

 ---
 ### Day 4: Coat 2

+{% responsive_image path: assets/media/imgs/projects/maintenance_wood_painting-1600x1200.jpg alt: Don class: img-right %}

 *Duration: 3 hours*

 Inspect the previous coat and remove any insects or other debris with the 3M Scotch Brite brown pad.
 Then repeat what was done for coat 1.

 Repeat Day 4 if you need a third coat.
 Remove the tape right after the last coat.
 Let Cetol cure for about one week before returning sailing.

-{% responsive_image path: assets/media/imgs/projects/maintenance_wood_painting-1600x1200.jpg alt: Done%}